 However, because people tend to associate with others like them, relying on staff referrals can make for a less diverse workplace.
 This isn’t just about being politically correct.
 Having a more diverse workforce is better for your business.
 In fact, studies show racially diverse teams outperform non-diverse ones by 35 percent.
 Additionally, 57 percent of employees feel their companies should be more diverse.

 To find highly qualified, diverse candidates, cast a wider net.
 Post your job description to job sites like Indeed, Craigslist, or LinkedIn.
 Include a statement at the bottom of the post that identifies your business as an Equal Opportunity Employer, saying that qualified candidates of all genders, ethnicities, races, sexual orientations, etc. and those with disabilities are strongly encouraged to apply.
+Instagram is also a great place for job postings.

 Consider blind recruitment, hiding applicants’ names — and potentially even education — and years of experience to overcome unconscious bias and promote greater workplace diversity.